How Can Smartwatches Measure Blood Pressure?

 Apple Watch, Fitbit devices, and Garmin models excel in heart rate, activity tracking, fall detection, emergency alerts, and other senior-friendly features, but they cannot provide BP readings.

-These watches are ideal for older adults who want overall health insights rather than blood pressure estimates.
+These watches are ideal for older adults who want comprehensive health insights rather than just blood pressure readings.

 Are Smartwatch Blood Pressure Readings Reliable?

 Smartwatches are helpful tools for monitoring blood pressure trends, but they are not as accurate as medical-grade upper-arm cuffs.
-They rely on optical sensors and algorithms, which can make their readings shift depending on wrist movement, skin temperature, circulation, and whether the device was recently calibrated.
+They rely on optical sensors and algorithms, which can cause their readings to vary with wrist movement, skin temperature, circulation, and whether the device was recently calibrated.

 • These watches perform best when you are seated, relaxed, and wearing the device snugly.